 The effectiveness of compliance checks depends on consistency.
-To illustrate, a national study collected data from state alcohol beverage control agencies and a random sampling of local law enforcement agencies (Erickson, Smolenski, Toomey, Carlin, & Wagenaar, 2013; Rutledge et al., 2013).
-Respondents were asked to report on the number of compliance checks they conducted and on such recommended practices as (a) checking all outlets in their jurisdiction; (b) conducting checks at least three or four times a year; and (c) conducting a follow-up check of establishments within 3 months of having failed a compliance check.
-Thirty-nine percent of local agencies and 79 percent of state agencies indicated they conducted compliance checks (Toomey, Lenk, Nelson, Jones-Webb, & Erickson, 2012).
-Although 60 percent of the agencies reported checking all outlets in their jurisdiction, only one-fifth conducted checks three to four times a year, and one third conducted follow-up checks.
-Only 4 to 6 percent conducted all three recommended practices (Erickson et al., 2014).
+To illustrate, a national study collected data from state alcohol beverage control agencies and a random sampling of local law enforcement agencies (Erickson et al., 2013; Rutledge et al., 2013).
+Respondents were asked to report on the number of compliance checks they conducted and on such recommended practices as: (1) Checking all outlets in their jurisdiction, (2) conducting checks at least three or four times a year, and (3) conducting a follow-up check of establishments within 3 months of having failed a compliance check.
+Thirty-nine percent of local agencies and 79 percent of state agencies indicated they conducted compliance checks (Toomey et al., 2012).
+Although 60 percent of the agencies reported checking all outlets in their jurisdiction, only one-fifth conducted checks three to four times a year, and one-third conducted follow-up checks.
+Only 4 percent to 6 percent conducted all three recommended practices (Erickson et al., 2014).
 As with previous studies, the use of compliance checks to enforce underage sales policies was found to be uneven and inconsistent in intensity.